 Before I start to mention why a medical alert ID bracelet for elderly is important and for what reasons, I will start with a fact about emergency responders.

 Medical emergency responders are trained to look for any medical identification and for 95% of them that is the first things they do.

 They are looking for any medical piece of information around someone’s wrist or neck.
-That is also why I advice not to wear one around your ankle.
+That is also why I advise you not to wear one around your ankle.
 As nice as it might look this is not where they look.

 For any first responder, it is of vital importance to find the medical conditions after ar

 Wearing a medical ID alert bracelet will let them know immediately if there is a treatment you need or a treatment they should not give you.